couchpotatoforlife/AI-powered-Resume-Screening-System/README.md

-To run this app locally:
+## How to Run
+1. Clone this repository.
-1. pip install -r requirements.txt
+2. Install dependencies: `pip install -r requirements.txt`
-2. streamlit run app.py
+3. Run the app: `streamlit run app.py`